kamilburda/gimp-export-layers/DEVELOPMENT.md

 * internal modules whose public elements should be used directly through a package.
   These modules must define `__all__` to list all public elements to be imported.

+When a module inside a package imports another module in the same package, append `_` to the imported module (e.g. `utils` becomes `utils_`) to avoid clashes with variable names.

 ### Executing Code